Belhavel Lough: Geography and hydrology

 Belhavel Lough is about 2 km south of Killarga and 5 km north of Drumkeeran.
 It covers an area of 1.01 km2.
 The lake drains east into the Diffagher River, which eventually reaches Lough Allen.

 Ecology

 The water quality was reported to be satisfactory c.
 2001 with a mesotrophic rating, but had a "poor" ecological status c.
 2007 indicating pollution, though Zebra mussel infestation was not reported.
-The ecology of Belhavel Lough, and other Leitrim waterways, is threatened by curly waterweed, zebra mussel, and freshwater clam invasive species.
+The ecology of Belhavel Lough, and other county waterways, is threatened by curly waterweed, zebra mussel, and freshwater clam invasive species.